 The Top Publishing Trends of 2021 and Beyond

-But beyond the pandemic, other large-scale changes to the publishing industry are also still underway, and those shifts are expected to continue into 2021.
+Beyond the pandemic, other large-scale changes to the publishing industry are also still underway, and those shifts are expected to continue into 2021.
 As we discussed last year, self-publishing authors are increasingly struggling to stand out in a crowded marketplace.
 Along with new technologies like AI and cross-promotional marketing, collaborative approaches and platform-building are key trends for authors working to stand out.

-The Ongoing Impacts of COVID-19
+The Ongoing Impacts of

 The publishing industry has already been facing radical changes in recent years, and in many ways, the effects of the coronavirus pandemic are pushing things in the same direction they were already moving.
 Major publishers, after already losing much of their dominance in the market, have been hit hardest by the pandemic.
 Direct access to bookstores was one of the last big advantages for traditional publishers, and those already-struggling brick and mortars have now suffered from the initial lockdowns, as well as the public’s continued efforts to stay at home when possible.